MAKNA

-MAKNA (Majlis Kanser Nasional) or National Cancer Council Malaysia is a not-for-profit organization dedicated to reducing the pain, suffering and morbidity that cancer patients often experience.
+The National Cancer Council Malaysia (MAKNA, Majlis Kanser Nasional), is a Malaysian not-for-profit organization dedicated to reducing the pain, suffering and morbidity that cancer patients often experience.
 The organization provides curative care, preventive care, cancer research, and support services to cancer patients and their families, high-risk groups, and the general public in Malaysia and abroad.
-In addition, MAKNA operates a bursary program that provides financial support to individuals with cancer.
+In addition, MAKNA operates a bursary program that provides financial support to individuals with cancer and in 2020, they received the Merdeka Award under the Education and Community category.

 History

+The organisation was registered under Registrar of Societies Malaysia on 10 November 1994 and officially launched on 30 March 1995.
+It was founded by Dato' Mohd Farid Ariffin.